James Anthony Tamayo: Biography

-Early life and priesthood
+Early life

 James Tamayo was born on October 23, 1949, in Brownsville, Texas, the son of Antonio P. Tamayo and Guadalupe B. Tamayo.
-He has a sister, Mrs. Mercy Barrera of Corpus Christi.
-He holds a Master of Theology degree from the University of St. Thomas in and attended St. Mary's Seminary, both in Houston, Texas.
+He has a sister, Mercy Barrera of Corpus Christi, Texas.
+He holds a Master of Theology degree from the University of St. Thomas and attended St. Mary's Seminary, both in Houston, Texas.

+Priesthood

-Tamayo was ordained a priest by Bishop Thomas Joseph Drury for the Diocese of Corpus Christi on July 11, 1976.
+Tamayo was ordained a priest at Corpus Christi Cathedral in Corpus Christi by Bishop Thomas Drury for the Diocese of Corpus Christi on July 11, 1976.
+After his 1976 ordination, the diocese assigned Tamayo as associate pastor of St. Patrick Parish in Corpus Christi along with chaplain to the local branch of the Catholic Daughters of America (Junior Division).

+Tamayo was named assistant chancellor in 1980.
+In 1981, the diocese transferred Tamayo from St. Patrick to the Corpus Christi Cathedral Parish to serve as associate pastor there.
+He was named associate pastor of St. Pius X Parish in Corpus Christi in 1982.

+In 1986, the diocese appointed Tamayo as pastor of St. Andrew by the Sea Parish in Corpus Christi.
+He was moved again to Blessed Sacrament Parish in Laredo, Texas, in 1990 and was named episcopal vicar of the Western Vicariate of the diocese.

 Auxiliary Bishop of Galveston-Houston

 Pope John Paul II appointed Tamayo as an auxiliary bishop for the Diocese of Galveston-Houston on January 26, 1993.
-He was consecrated by Archbishop Joseph Fiorenza on March 10, 1993.
-He also became the titular bishop of Ita.
+He was consecrated at the Sam Houston Coliseum in Houston, Texas, by Archbishop Joseph Fiorenza on March 10, 1993.
+He also became the titular bishop of Ita.As auxiliary bishop, Tamayo served as vicar general of the diocese and episcopal vicar for the Hispanic ministry.

 Bishop of Laredo

-On July 3, 2000, Pope Paul II appointed Tamayo as bishop of the newly founded Diocese of Laredo.
+On July 3, 2000, John Paul II appointed Tamayo as bishop of the newly-founded Diocese of Laredo.
 On August 9, 2000, he was installed as its first bishop.

-On September 10, 2008, Tamayo called upon the administration of U.S. President George W. Bush to halt work-place raids in search of illegal immigrants.
-"We have respect for our enforcement personnel, but these worksite raids are only pitting human beings against each other.
-We must abandon the raids."In March 2015, Tamayo was among eighty religious figures who signed a letter to President Barack H. Obama asking that the government halt the practice of detaining families who have come into the United States illegally.
-He visited a detention center in Dilley,Texas and expressed concern for the women being held there, some for a long time.

-Controversies

-In March 2016, Tamayo halted the construction of a Catholic student center at Texas A&M International University (TAMIU) in Laredo.
-The Brothers of St. John, key sponsors of the $4 million-plus project, held a groundbreaking ceremony in November 2013.
-Tamayo did not attend the groundbreaking; nor did he offer an explanation for his opposition to the project, even to TAMIU President Ray Keck.
-Hundreds of thousands of preliminary funds have already been spent on the project, which has been on the drawing board for a decade.

-Glen S. Jackson of Alexandria questioned Tamayo's opposition to the student center, which he said has caused a "hostile atmosphere" in the Laredo diocese.
-No other college or university has faced such a denial.
-Jackson claims that 99 percent of the clergy in the Laredo diocese favors the project.
-Meanwhile, Father Robert L. Kincl, a former judicial vicar for the diocese, announced that he would mail thirty letters opposing Tamayo's position to The Vatican.

 In 2002, a priest from New York City was arrested in Laredo on rape charges out of New York.
-The district attorney of Kings County in New York said that the Diocese of Laredo was "less than satisfactory" in cooperating with law enforcement.
-Tamayo did not explain the circumstances under which the priest had left the Diocese of Laredo.
+The district attorney of Kings County in New York said that the Diocese of Laredo was "less than satisfactory" in cooperating with their investigation.
+Tamayo did not explain the circumstances under which the priest had left his diocese.

+As bishop, Tamayo holds the following posts: